The Real Housewives of Auckland: Broadcast

 In Australia, the series premiered on Arena on 28 August 2016.
 In the United Kingdom, the series premiered on Lifetime on 28 March 2017.
 The show premiered in the United States on Bravo on 22 July 2017.
+The series is available to stream in most countries on Hayu.

 Reception

-The Real Housewives of Auckland premiered with two episodes that aired to a combined total of 632,600 viewers.
+The Real Housewives of Auckland premiered with two episodes that aired to a combine over a total of 632,600 viewers.
 A spokesperson for the network praised the ratings also revealing that the episodes were number one in the 25-54-year-old female demographic as well as commanding a 19 percent share of female TV viewers.
 The first half of the first season averaged a total of 339,000 viewers, with episode five airing to a 599,000 viewers.
 Episode six saw an increase in viewers, rising to a total off 824,000 viewers.
 Following the controversy in episode six viewership declined with episode nine being to lowest rated episode in the season, airing to 784,000 viewers.
 Following the decrease in viewership in episode nine; episode ten, that served as the finale for the series, rose to 616,000 total viewers.
 Despite the slight decline in rating, general manager for the network, Maria Mahoney, has claimed that the ratings have been a success for the network and aided in a 50 per cent increase in peak viewing.